verglor/azul-bookstore/README.md

 ## Implementation details

 ### Layers of abstraction
-Since the simple CRUD character of the app there is no actual business logic yet, hence controllers communicate directly with repositories.
+Since the simple CRUD character of the app there is not much business logic yet.
-Once it becomes more complex, service layer can be easily introduced.
+Despite that I implemented service layer separating controllers from repositories and handling transactions and validations.

 ### API first vs code first
 Since the API will be consumed by a third party I prefer API-first approach so that it is more stable and development of